Philippine Haiku Adapted

 nation sanctified.

-Time refuses wait,
+Time refuses to wait,

 islands rise with urgent flame,